Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Anesthesiologist in Canada is 31100.

-Anesthesiologists administer anesthesia, monitor patients during surgery, and manage pain post-operation in Canadian hospitals.
+Anesthesiologists in Canada administer anesthesia, monitor patients during surgery, and manage pain post-operation in hospitals.
 They undergo intensive residency training to handle critical care scenarios with precision.
-Premium salaries reflect life-saving responsibilities, high-stakes decisions, and persistent healthcare shortages.
+Premium salaries reflect life-saving responsibilities, high-stakes decisions, and ongoing healthcare shortages.

 Category Details